-OC is considered as the most malignant tumor in gynecological system because of its atypical clinical symptoms and difficulty in early diagnosis, and gradually developing chemotherapy resistance during treatment.
-In particular, there is no effective treatment for high-grade recurrent OC.
-Therefore, it is urgent to effectively understand the molecular mechanism of malignant progression of OC and develop related therapeutic drugs.
-Ageing also acts as the main element to contribute to the occurrence and poor progression of OC.
-In order to maintain the suitable tumor microenvironment, several cytokines have been releases by several immune cells during ageing.
+OC is considered the most malignant gynecological tumor type because it has atypical clinical symptoms, is difficult to diagnose early, and gradually develops chemotherapy resistance during treatment.
+Also, there is no effective treatment for high-grade recurrent OC, and aging is a major factor in the occurrence and progression of OC.
+Therefore, there is an urgent need to understand the molecular mechanisms involved in the malignant progression of OC and to develop effective therapeutic drugs.

 The tumor microenvironment is a complex network of cytokines, exosomes secreted by different cells, immune cells, fibroblasts, and mesenchymal stem cells.
-The occurrence and development of tumors are largely affected by the innate and adaptive immune responses.
-At present, the suppression and elimination of tumor cells by activating the innate immune system has a good tumor treatment effect.
+To maintain a suitable tumor microenvironment, several cytokines are released by different types of immune cells during aging.
+Hence, the occurrence and development of tumors are largely affected by the innate and adaptive immune responses.

+A growing number of studies are showing that suppressing and eliminating tumor cells by activating the innate immune system is an effective tumor treatment strategy.

-Macrophages, as a component of the infiltrating immune cells in the tumor microenvironment, are involved in regulating the malignant progression of OC.
-In most cases, M1 macrophages have the effect of anti-tumor immunity, while M2-like TAMs are involved in immunosuppression and tumor immune escape.
-Among all the infiltrating immune cells, TAMs were more abundant.
+Macrophages are part of the infiltrating immune cell population in the tumor microenvironment and are involved in regulating the malignant progression of OC.
+In most cases, M1 macrophages have an anti-tumor effect, while M2-like TAMs support immunosuppression and tumor immune escape.
+Among all the infiltrating immune cells in the tumor microenvironment, TAMs are typically the most abundant cell type.
 By initiating fibrosis, TAMs regulate the tumor microenvironment, thereby inhibiting immune defense and facilitating angiogenesis.
-In various tumor types, the number of M2 macrophages in tumors is negatively correlated with patient survival, but positively correlated with tumorigenesis.
-The alteration of M1/M2 ratio is considered as a potential strategy for the treatment and improvement of the prognosis for OC.
+In various tumor types, the number of M2 macrophages in tumors is negatively correlated with patient survival and positively correlated with tumorigenesis.
+Hence, alteration of the M1 to M2 macrophage ratio is a potential strategy for treating OC and improving the associated prognosis.